amesoudi/academic-website/content/home/lab.md

 weight = 50  # Order that this section will appear.

 title = "Lab"
-subtitle = "Prospective postdocs and PhD students are welcome to email me at <a.mesoudi@exeter.ac.uk> to explore projects and funding."
+subtitle = "**Prospective postdocs and PhD students are welcome to email me at <a.mesoudi@exeter.ac.uk> to explore projects and funding.**"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.